Skip to main content

 • Children participating in federally funded Head Start/Even Start

-*When carrying over eligibility for the first 30 operating days for students whose free or reduced eligibility was determined in the previous school year, do not count these applications in your verification pool and do not verify eligibility.
+*When carrying over eligibility for the first 30 operating days (60 operating days for 2024-25 only) for students whose free or reduced eligibility was determined in the previous school year, do not count these applications in your verification pool and do not verify eligibility.
 The carryover applications were subject to the verification process in the previous school year.

 Last updated